gdsbook/book/notebooks/10_clustering_and_regionalization.md

 Indeed, this kind of concentration in values is something you need to be very aware of in clustering problems.
 This is because *distances between datapoints* are of paramount importance in clustering applications.
 Because distances are sensitive to the units of measurement, cluster solutions can change when you re-scale your data.

-For example, say we locate an observation based on only two variables: house price and gini coefficient:
+For example, say we locate an observation based on only two variables: house price and gini coefficient.
+In this case:

 ```python
 db[['income_gini', 'median_house_value']].head()